 No money for food?
-If you're in this situation now there are two different approaches: 1. free food at the food bank or through appropriating food waste.
-2. make or borrow money quickly.
+If you're in this situation you can try to get free food at the food bank or through appropriating food waste.
 On Moneyless.org we have quite a few tips to get food without money.
 There's no reason to starve if you don't have money.
 On the contrary.
 You can ask for food and you can search for food.
 If you follow some of these tips you might even eat tastier food than if you had bought your food.
 We'll discuss food banks, dumpster diving, finding food in the wild and even growing food yourself.